 Beautiful bathroom suites and premier fixtures are all well and good, but it’s important that you never neglect essential elements like extractor fans.
-Extractor fans are crucial for getting rid of excess moisture left behind in your bathroom and you don’t need to have drawn a piping hot bath or spent an age in the shower to justify having one.
+Extractor fans are crucial for elimination of excess moisture left behind in your bathroom and you don’t need to have run a piping hot bath or spent an age in the shower to justify having one.
 Even a short run of your bathroom sink tap can kick up a serious amount of unwanted moisture.

 Time to Replace an Existing Fan?

 Recently moved into a new property and found your existing bathroom fan isn’t quite cutting it?
 It’s not an uncommon gripe with new homeowners.
 No matter how luxurious a bathroom might have looked during those initial viewings, the veneer can quickly fall away when you’re faced with suffering a below-par exhaust fan.

 Almost every property has an extractor fan of some sort or other installed, but designs can vary wildly and some are more effective than others.
 Primary function aside, you’ll want to consider your bespoke bathroom requirements and what other features you might be in need of.

 Although all types of bathroom extractor fan should prioritise moisture removal and humidity control, others are more effective in certain spaces than others.
 A go-to option for many households is a ceiling exhaust fan.
 These popular models are relatively easy to install in bathroom ceilings and work by drawing air upwards, encouraging it to dissipate through your roof.
 In certain cases ceiling fans may be connected to ducting instead, with the drawn air expelled through a vent.